dmccreary/dmccreary/docs/recommendations.md

 ## Surescripts

-I wrote a library of XSLT data transformation that converted prescriptions to and from a standard canonical format.
+I wrote a library of XSLT data transformation that converted XML prescriptions to and from a standard canonical format.
 I also wrote a test harness in eXist-db.
 Mike told me many years later that the tansforms had run over 3 billion times without any signifant problems.